bikeshaving/crank/website/guides/10-custom-renderers.md

 ): unknown;
 ```

-The `arrange` method is called for each host element whenever it is committed.
-The tag and props are the tag and props of the associated host element, the parent is the value created by the create method for a host node.
-The `arrange` is also called for every root/portal element, so parent can be the second parameter passed to `Renderer.render`, or the `root` prop passed to `Portal` elements.
-The `children` of `arrange` is always an array of nodes and strings, which are determined by the related parent element’s children.
+The `arrange` method is called whenever an element’s children have changed.
+The tag and props are the tag and props of the associated host element, the parent is the value created by the create method for a host node and the `children` are the child values of all the element’s direct children.
+The `arrange` is also called for every root/portal element, so the parent can be of type `TRoot` as well as `TNode`.

-In addition to being called when a host or portal element is committed, the `arrange` method can also be called as the last step of a component `refresh`.
-Because the component’s children may have changed, the nearest ancestor host or portal element has to be rearranged so that the parent node can handle the new children.

-This method is where the magic happens, and is useful for connecting the nodes of your target environment in tree form.
-If your target environment has a separate It is optional and the return value is ignored.
+This method is where the magic happens, and is useful for connecting the nodes of your target environment as an internal tree.

 ### Renderer.prototype.scope
 ```ts